moelholm/moelholm.github.io/_posts/2016-10-09-spring-43-introducing-the-injectionpoint-class.md

 date: 2016-10-09
 ---

-Did you know that Spring Framework 4.3 comes with a "hidden" gem: the `InjectionPoint` class ?
+Did you know that Spring Framework 4.3 comes with a "hidden" gem: the `InjectionPoint` class?

 At the time of writing this post, `InjectionPoint` is nowhere to be found in the Spring Framework Reference Documentation [2].